Shimon Maryles: Rabbinate

 He was involved in public affairs in the city, and personally handled the existence of the institutions, such as Mikveh and Kosher slaughter.
-When they were building the Great Synagogue and held a comprehensive fundraiser, Rabbi Shimon took an active part, despite having his own synagogue (klois).
+When they were building the Great Synagogue and held a comprehensive fundraiser, Rabbi Shimon took an active part, despite having his own synagogue (kloyz).
 He also served as the chairman of the committee of seven members of dignitaries, which was set up on 19 January 1834 to raise funds, so that the poor children could also be exempt from the Austrian army.

 His secretary (the gabbai) of Rabbi Shimon was Menachem Mendel (Mendish) Taustein.